MartinBradbury/walking-the-wainwrights/README.md

 ### Route detail page

 When the user selects a route and clicks on the card they are taken to the routes detail page.
-This page highlights the route title at the top and below has a fully interactive os map which has been imported from Outdooractive with the route I have taken.
+This page highlights the route title at the top and below on desktop has a fully interactive os map which has been imported from Outdooractive with the route I have taken.
 This map can be zoomed and tracked around to the users desire.
-There is a brief summary of the route statistics on the map with a button offering the user to learn more.
+On mobile and overlaying the map on desktop there is a brief summary of the route statistics on the map with a button offering the user to learn more.
+(Not there is an interactive map on mobile when the user clicks the learn more).

 #### Interactive map
 ![Interactive map](/readme_imgs/Routedetail/mapd.png)